meaten/keepflow/README.md

 # keepflow
-This repository aims to provide the code base for temporal prediction tasks, such as trajectory, motion, and video predictions.
+This repository aims to provide the code base for temporal several prediction tasks, such as trajectory :curly_loop:, motion :dancer:, and video :movie_camera:.

 ## News
 - Jan 2024: repository public on GitHub :confetti_ball::confetti_ball::confetti_ball: